matesh/mqttk/README.md

 ### Windows - acquiring and installing the package from source
-Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and then install it using pip.
+Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and then install it using pip and the command line:

 ```shell
 > pip3 install mqttk-x.y.tar.gz
 ```

 ### Windows - installing it via pip
-Issue the following command
+Issue the following command in the command line:
 ```shell
 > pip3 install mqttk
 ```

 ### Windows - running MQTTk
-From the command line issue the command
+In the command line issue the command:
 ```shell
 > mqttk
 ```